AD1616/ADtri3python/createtask.md

 ### Describes the overall purpose of the program

-* The purpose of the program is for a user to be able to make questions and answers and store them on a database.
+* The purpose of the program is for a user to be able to make questions and answers and store them on a database; right now it is just a list in a python file.
 Then, they can be presented in a quiz format that gives insight into correct answers and also provides a score.

 ### Describes what functionality of the program is demonstrated in the video